Overlooked Dietary Pigment May Hold The Key To Restoring Lost Vision

 • fine detail gets lost

-These symptoms may progress until the victims totally lose vision in the center of their eye.
+These symptoms may progress until the victims totally lose vision in the center of their eyes.
 The number of Americans already affected is around 15 million.
-Because of the aging population this is expected to double over the next decade or so.
+Because of the aging population, this is expected to double over the next decade or so.

 Unfortunately, most people take their eyesight for granted.

-Professor John Nolan, principal investigator from WIT, puts it this way: "People never believe they're actually going to lose their vision.
+Professor John Nolan, principal vision health investigator from the Waterford Institute of Technology (WIT), puts it this way: "People never believe they're actually going to lose their vision.
 But it's something that's a real possibility."

-There are four established risk factors for ARMD.
-These are age, family history, smoking and diet.
+There are four established risk factors for poor macular health.
+These are age, family history, smoking, and diet.

 There's nothing you can do about the first two, but you can certainly abandon smoking and improve your diet.